dan-leo/masters/thesis/v5/masters5.md

 # Abstract

-In this thesis, we are trying to solve for localization using LPWANs.
+In this thesis, we are trying to solve for a better form of localization using LPWANs.
 Bidirectionality has multiple benefits.

 # Introduction